All Episodes

 Anyway, I digress here.

-Some of the other news we didn't have a lot of coverage.
+Some of the other news, we didn't have a lot of coverage.

 You have the AP, the story of this look like the American media bending over backwards yesterday, trying to minimize the terrorist threat to America, reminding us reminiscent of Obama's era.

-But rather than reporting the gunman's literal words, the AP reported the gunman was saying God is great.
+But rather than reporting the gunman's literal words, the AP reported the gunman was saying, God is great.

 Now, why would they do that, knowing that is not what he said?

-It's said often that the 9-11 hijackers said it.
+It's said often, the 9-11 hijackers said it.

-Anyway, so the Fresno police, apparently suffering from a severe case of terrorist denial syndrome, but anyway, authorities said they believe the gunman did shout Allahu Akbar after he walked through a Fresno randomly shooting and killing three men, committing a hate crime and not a act of terrorism.
+But anyway, authorities said they believe the gunman did shout Allahu Akbar after he walked through Fresno, randomly shooting and killing three men, committing a hate crime and not an act of terrorism.

 That's how they're defining this.